 10. Seven Plus Travel Co Ltd located at 71/46 Moo 2 in Koh Kaew;

 11. The house of Itrot Chawanpipatpong located in Moo 2 in Wichit.

-Speaking at Phuket Provincial Police headquarters in Phuket Town yesterday, Gen Surachet said that Prime Minister Prayut had ordered Tourist Police co-operate with Amlo and other relevant agencies to “reveal the truth of the boat incident”.
+Speaking at Phuket Provincial Police headquarters in Phuket Town yesterday, Gen Surachate said that Prime Minister Prayut had ordered Tourist Police co-operate with Amlo and other relevant agencies to “reveal the truth of the boat incident”.

-“PM Prayut ordered us to prosecute all people involved in the incident – including people in the private sector that own the Phoenix and the Serenata, as well as any government officials involved,” Gen Surachet said.
+“PM Prayut ordered us to prosecute all people involved in the incident – including people in the private sector that own the Phoenix and the Serenata, as well as any government officials involved,” Gen Surachate said.

 Gen Surachet was not alone in revealing the strong mandate.
-Joining him at Phuket Provincial Police headquarters were Anti-Money Laundering Office (Amlo) Secretary Gen Chaiya Siriampankul; Police Region 8 Deputy Commanders Maj Gen Damrat Wiriyakul and Maj Gen Chalit Tinthani; Phuket Provicial Police Commander Maj Gen Teerapol Thipchareon; and other top-raking officials from other government agencies.
+Joining him at Phuket Provincial Police headquarters were Anti-Money Laundering Office (Amlo) Secretary Gen Chaiya Siriampankul; Police Region 8 Deputy Commanders Maj Gen Damrat Wiriyakul and Maj Gen Chalit Tinthani; Phuket Provicial Police Commander Maj Gen Teeraphol Thipchareon; and other top-raking officials from other government agencies.

 “And to prosecute all individuals involved in operating the Phoenix and the Serenata, including people in the private sector and government agencies if they are found to be negligent,” he said.